 All of our vineyards, wineries and packaging centres maintain environmental management plans that are unique to each site, and help with managing the risks and opportunities of:

 Sustainable Choice is a tool that was developed by Treasury Wine Estates, advising sites on the selection of chemicals that have least impact on people and the environment.
 The tool incorporates a scoring system and vineyards are able to measure the “softness” of their agrochemical spray programs.

 The Green Business Program is actively supported by our vineyards in Napa and Sonoma in the Americas.
 The program focuses on businesses achieving environmental compliance, conserving resources, preventing pollution and minimising waste.

 The systems and processes TWE has in place mean that we have been able to achieve and maintain independent third party certification of our owned and operated vineyards across the globe.

 To help the industry identify further improvements to environmental sustainability and efficiency, TWE also partners in a number of research and development projects with institutes such as the University of Adelaide (Australia) and The Australian Wine Research Institute.

 Projects have included biochar, waste management and the use of digital imagery for crop prediction.

-Suppliers are expected to comply with standards set out in TWE’s Responsible Procurement Code, which includes commitments to ethical standards and internationally proclaimed human rights.
+Suppliers are expected to comply with standards set out in TWE’s Responsible Procurement Code, which includes commitments to ethical standards, internationally proclaimed human rights and environmental standards.
 The Responsible Procurement Code has been incorporated into all tenders and the partner engagement process.